 Bringing his short sword around, he hacked at the rat’s tail, hoping to shear it off like the last one.
 The enraged monster apparently had extra defensive capabilities, and his sword bounced off without effect.
 Luf cursed.

 With a hiss, the rat pulled the barb loose, then swung it again.
-Luf knocked it away with his blade, but the monster had apparently been expecting that.
-The tail wrapped around his blade and pulled it from his hands.
+Luf knocked it aside with his blade, but the monster had apparently been expecting that.
+The tail wrapped around his sword and flung it away.

 Luf crawled forward, his sword just out of reach.
 One of the rat’s claws made its way through the tough fabric, and he cried out in pain as they dug in beneath his ribs.
 His sword was still too far away.

 The torch, however, was more than close enough.

 Snatching it up, he jammed the flaming end into the sewer rat’s side.
 The torch sputtered, leaving him momentarily in pitch blackness.

 Fortunately, the attack had the desired effect.
 With a shriek of pain, the rat leapt away.